Now it is more than four months since I launched the updated version of my famous 12- week winter training program.

 Download your copy now

-The 12-week winter training program is currently priced at $37.
-Since this price includes free email support from me, it should also be obvious for everyone that you get value for money.
-And at $37 it is a bargain: in fact, it costs less than a decent cycling helmet.
+The 12-week winter training program is available at $17.
+Since this price includes free email support from me, it should also be evident for everyone that you get value for money.
+And at $17, it is a bargain: in fact, it costs less than a decent cycling helmet.